belsopky/upload-lab/README.md

 **Vulnerability:** Insufficient image validation using `getimagesize()`

-**Scenario:** The server uses `getimagesize()` to verify the file starts with valid image magic bytes This function only checks the file header not the entire content A polyglot file that starts with image bytes but contains PHP code will pass validation
+**Scenario:** The server uses `getimagesize()` to verify the file starts with valid image magic bytes.
+This function only checks the file header not the entire content.
+A polyglot file that starts with image bytes but contains PHP code will pass validation.

 **Exploitation:**
 1. Create a file that starts with GIF magic bytes: `GIF89a;`